HerrSchtevie/themoddingbordello/content/changelogs/VOV_changelog.md

   Examples: `4.2.0 → 4.2.1`, `5.1.0 → 5.1.1`
   Bug fixes, tuning, or minor adjustments. **Safe to update mid-save.**

+# VOV 3.0.1 (Updated - 09.21.2026)

+This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.
+The actual MO2 modlist is always the authoritative reference for modlist content.

+---

+## Additions

+NONE

+---

+## Updates

+NONE

+---

+## Removals

+NONE

+---

+## Tweaks

+- Added/edited the following custom patches:
+   - `DLSS 5 AIO - RTX 50 Series` and `DLSS 5 AIO - RTX 20 30 40 Series` - enable the ONE that matches your card, never both
+   - `VOV - MCM and INI Settings` - VSync is now on by deafult in `ssedisplaysettings.ini`
+   - `ENB Presets and DLSS 5 - Setup Instructions`
+- Removed the following custom patches:
+   - `DLSS 5 - ReShade Bridge` - replaced by the two card-specific mods above
+- Regenerated the following outputs:
+   - NONE

+---

 # VOV 3.0.0 (Updated - 09.19.2026)

 This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.